DON'T LOSE ACCESS:

 • Zohreh Elahian, member of parliament from Tehran

-Jeremy Issacharoff, above, Israel’s ambassador to Germany, tested positive for the coronavirus and according to Al Jazeera was reported to have contracted the virus after a meeting with a deputy from the German legislature.
+Jeremy Issacharoff, Israel’s ambassador to Germany, tested positive for the coronavirus and according to Al Jazeera was reported to have contracted the virus after a meeting with a deputy from the German legislature.
 The deputy’s name has not been revealed yet.

 Nicola Zingaretti, above, the head of the Italian Democratic Party, which is part of the ruling coalition, became the first leading politician in Italy to test positive for the virus.